Undergraduate Research Scholar Awards

 What should be included in my application description?

 You should focus on the goals of your research and how you plan to achieve those goals.
 If your research is part of a larger project, you need to make it clear what your piece of that project is.

 My application has special symbols that don't work in the text box.
 What should I do?

 You can attach a .pdf with your project description.
 Type "Please see the attached" in the text box and attach your application.

 When will I know if I will receive an Undergraduate Research Scholar Award?

-The Office of Undergraduate Education will notify applicants of their status by early December.
+The Office of Undergraduate Education will notify applicants of their status by mid-January of 2022.

 How will my poster be judged?